The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 This in-town neighborhood between Germantown and downtown Nashville has experienced the same wave of gentrification that’s transformed much of Music City’s historically Black urban core.
 But Hope Gardens remains richly diverse, with generations of families, many of whom with business roots in the once-thriving Jefferson Street district still calling the neighborhood home.

 Restored houses designed in the Victorian and Queen Anne styles share streets with newcomer condos, houses, and apartments.
-At 909 Flats, for instance, studios and larger apartments are home to a mix of young professionals and families seeking the convenience of downtown Nashville along with the abundant mix of nearby attractions.
+At 909 Flats, for instance, studios and larger apartments are home to a mix of young professionals and families seeking the convenience of downtown and other pricier neighborhoods in Nashville along with the abundant mix of nearby attractions.

-The area is home to First Horizon Park (not technically within the boundaries of Hope Gardens, but neighbors can hear the roar of the crowd on summer nights), where minor league baseball team the Nashville Sounds play; Nissan Stadium, home of the NFL’s Tennessee Titans and site of dozens of major concerts every year; and beautiful green spaces like Morgan Park, with playgrounds, sports fields, and a community center.
+The area is home to First Horizon Park (not technically within the boundaries of Hope Gardens, but neighbors can hear the roar of the crowd on spring and summer nights), where the minor league baseball team Nashville Sounds plays; Nissan Stadium, home of the NFL’s Tennessee Titans and site of dozens of major concerts every year; and beautiful green spaces like Morgan Park, with playgrounds, sports fields, and a community center.

 Twilight view of The Gulch in Nashville, Tennessee.

-Walkable and lively, The Gulch has a cosmopolitan flavor, characterized by high-rise apartments and condos — many with spectacular views of the city skyline.
+Walkable and lively, The Gulch has a cosmopolitan flavor, characterized by high-rise apartments and condos — many with spectacular views of the city skyline and the surrounding neighborhoods in Nashville.

 (Source: Twelve Twelve via Facebook)